UC-Davis-molecular-computing/scadnano/README.md

 Each is described by a 2D (*h*,*v*) coordinate system.
 In all cases, *h* increases moving right in the side view and *v* increases moving down. (i.e., so-called *screen coordinates*, as opposed to *Cartesian coordinates* where *v* increases moving up)

 The grid types square, honeycomb, hex all have *integer* coordinates.
 Examples are shown below.
+These images will look slightly different than the default side view, because they have no gaps between the helices.
+By default helices have a positive gap between them, which can be configured under the menu item "Set geometric parameters" explained elsewhere in this document.

 square grid: